matthewfaw/spotify-scrobbler/README.md

 ## Deploying to AWS Lambda

-First, run `zip -r lambda.zip .` in the project root.
+First, run `zip -r lambda.zip . -x@exclude.lst` in the project root.
 Then, upload the resulting zip file.

 ## Primary dependencies: